jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 the threat actors doing everything they could to stay under the radar (except stopping).
 Threat actors were able to maximize their paydays without drawing too much attention to themselves.

+### MAJOR PLAYERS INCREASE THEIR STAKES
+> …Attackers are getting more efficient, and more careful as well in the wake of major disruption events such as the Colonial Pipeline attack and the Kaseya attack.
+They are looking to gain more success over a longer period and across broader targets with the hopes of staying under the radar.
+This will be the ideal state moving forward for the foreseeable future.

+## THE YEAR IN REVIEW: REFLECTIONS
+ON LAST YEAR’S PREDICTIONS
+0 4
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-0 3

-THE DEATH OF ATTRIBUTION (AS A SERVICE)
+### THE DEATH OF ATTRIBUTION (AS A SERVICE)

-Outside of targeted Nation\-State attacks, which require a certain degree of focus and control, the modern enterprising attacker is looking to outsource their efforts.
+> Outside of targeted Nation-State attacks, which require a certain degree of focus and control, the modern enterprising attacker is looking to outsource their efforts.
 Specialized services are going to be cheap, reliable ways to achieve the various stages of the attack lifecycle. …“Attribution” as a concept may end up pointing to several different